 By joining a Faro walking tour with us you will feel this history coming to life!
 The enthusiastic way that we tell you about the main sites, such as Faro’s old city walls, Arco da Vila, Vila Adentro (or ‘Cidade Velha’, meaning old town as we like to call it), Faro Sé Cathedral (Igreja de Santa Maria), Faro Municipal Museum, Arco do Repouso city gate, Lethes Theatre or Carmo Church and its bone chapel, will bring you to discover Faro through our eyes!

-The Meeting Point for Faro Free Walking Tours is in front of Arco da Vila, the monumental arch right next to the tourist information office.
+The Meeting Point for Faro Free Walking Tours is in front of Arco da Vila, the monumental archway right next to the tourist information office.

-No reservations needed.
-Groups however should contact us in advance.
+No reservation needed.
+Please contact us in advance if you’re in a group of 4 or more people.
 Further questions will probably be answered in our FAQ

 Just show up and look for the friendly local guide with the red umbrella!